Om4AI/NLP-Semantic-Adherence-Checker/README.md

     TF-IDF in short:

-    FOR A CERTAIN QUERY -The value of Term Frequency(TF) changes with respect to each document but the value of Inverse Document Frequency(IDF) remains the same as it depends on the full corpus of documents.
+    FOR A CERTAIN QUERY -The value of Term Frequency(TF) changes with respect to each document but the value of Inverse Document Frequency(IDF) remains the same (Each term has a fixed IDF value-across documents) as it depends on the full corpus of documents.

     Thus for getting the similarity to a certain document: [TF(for that document) * IDF(Common to all docs)]